core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Multiple responses from same server handled at the application.

-* Clarifications about issues with forwarding proxies.
+* Clarifications about issues with forward-proxies.

+* Operations for reverse-proxies.

 * Caching of responses at proxies.